tesoph/audio/README.md

 ### How this project was deployed to GitHub Pages
 1. Log into GitHub
-2. Select the repository
-3. Select the repository settings
-4. Navigate to the GitHub Pages secction
+2. Navigate to the GitHub Pages section of the repository settings
-5. Set Source to the Master Branch.
+3. Set Source to the Master Branch.
 This automatically refreshes the page and deploys the website.

 ### How to run this project locally
 1. Install Git following [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)